The KSW Blog

 • Immune-compromised individuals or weakened immune system

 These factors are triggers to an already existing internal issue.
-Your body thrives on maintaining homeostasis (balance) and when your body’s pH balance becomes more acidic, you have a greater chance of opening the floodgates for candida yeast to grow.
-This is especially true if your immune system is overloaded as it is pivotal for fighting this infection.
+Your body thrives on maintaining homeostasis (balance), and when your body’s pH balance becomes more acidic, you have a greater chance of opening the floodgates for candida yeast to grow.
+This is especially true if your immune system is overloaded, as it is pivotal for fighting this infection.

 What Symptoms Could I Have?

-If you have one or more of these symptoms in conjunction with acne, the culprit may be candida overgrowth.
+If you have one or more of these symptoms alongside acne, the culprit may be candida overgrowth.

 Chronic Fatigue